PipedreamHQ/pipedream/docs/docs/quickstart/README.md

 }
 ```

-You can edit and run the following cURL command or use your favorite app (like Postman or Hoppscotch).
+You can edit and run the following cURL command (or use your favorite HTTP tool).

 ```bash
 curl -d '{